 The Board of Education recognizes that the student population includes students with exceptional academic abilities.
 Efforts to refer and identify learners with high ability will be made at each grade level.
 Multiple criteria shall be used for identification purposes and identification efforts shall be inclusionary.

-Learners with high ability shall be identified in the academic areas of mathematics, science, social studies, and language arts.
-Identification of learners in grades 3-11 with high ability in the specified academic areas shall be based on the criteria listed below.
-Students shall meet two of the following criteria to be identified as a learner with high ability.